 If you recently lost one or more teeth, our dentists may recommend dental implants.
-A dental implant is a titanium rod our dentists surgically insert into the jawbone.
+A dental implant is a titanium rod an oral surgeon places in the jawbone.

 Over several months, the implant fuses with your jaw and acts much like a natural tooth root would to later support a crown.
 If you’ve ever felt self-conscious about missing teeth, you owe it to yourself to schedule a consultation with one of our dental implant dentists today.

 Continue reading to learn the top 3 reasons patients choose.
 For more information, feel free to call our dentist office to schedule your appointment.
 We look forward to hearing from you.

 After tooth extraction, our dentists will recommend an implant to help you maintain good oral health.
 Otherwise, your lower jaw will start to deteriorate and eventually alter the shape of your face.
 The best time to get a tooth implant is immediately after extraction.

 Your teeth are held in place by roots and adjacent teeth.
 This means that when you lose a tooth, nearby teeth are likely to tilt toward the open space, loosen, and eventually fall out.
 Fortunately, dental implants support nearby teeth so you can continue smiling with confidence.